AslanDing/SFBench/README.md

 <!-- >📋  A template README.md for code accompanying a Machine Learning paper -->

-# SF$^2$Bench: Evaluating Data-Driven Models for Compound Flood Forecasting in South Florida
+# Uncovering Insights of Compound Flooding with Data-Driven AI

 This repository is the official implementation of [SF$^2$Bench](https://arxiv.org/abs/2506.04281).
 A benchmark paper of compound flood in the South Florida area.
 In this paper, we consider seveal key factors for compound flood forecasting, including sea level, rainfall, groundwater and human control/management activities.